 Our faculty includes 3 living Nobel Prize winners (5 in our history), 35 Institute of Medicine members, 32 National Academy of Sciences members and 13 Howard Hughes Medical Institute investigators.

-Our core hospitals, Harborview, UW Medical Center and Northwest Hospital & Medical Center, together have about 69,000 admissions and about 1.4 million outpatient and emergency room visits to the hospitals and clinics each year.
-As an academic medical center, UW Medicine provides our patients with the latest in medical discovery, diagnoses and treatments.
+Our hospitals, Harborview Medical Center, Northwest Hospital & Medical Center, Valley Medical Center and UW Medical Center together have about 65,000 admissions and about 1.6 million outpatient and emergency room visits each year.
+UW Medicine provides our patients with the latest in medical discovery, diagnoses and treatments.
 Our physicians treat patients, as well as conduct scientific research and teach the next generation of medical professionals.

 - UW Medicine has approximately 4,500 students and trainees across a broad range of undergraduate, professional, and post-graduate programs.